Luctia/aoc2022/README.md

-# aoc2021
+# aoc2022
 Here you will find my Advent of Code implementations of 2021.
-For this year, I've decided to go with Go.
+For this year, I've decided to go with C++.

 | Day           | Finished                              | Remarks                               |
 | --------------|---------------------------------------|---------------------------------------|